gridgain-solutions/ignite-in-k8s/docs/design.md

  oracle crash, the next update timestamp will be reloaded from the stored upper-bound, leaving a 'gap' in the versions stored in the KV service: there will be a range of versions for which there are no corresponding updates stored in the KV service.
- * Use a hybrid approach combining local timestamps, node identifiers and local counters as described in [3].
+ * Use a hybrid approach combining local timestamps, node identifiers and local counters.
+In this case, a 3-tuple is encoded in the 64-bit value having (from MSB to LSB) local timestamp, local update counter and node identifier.

 The key-value update will be executed as